-***Looking to still treat your pet to a delicious feast this Thanksgiving Day, but don’t want to risk accidentally feeding them something harmful?
+***Looking to still treat your dog to a delicious feast this Thanksgiving Day, but don’t want to risk accidentally feeding them something harmful?
 Try Pet Plate!
 They offer freshly-made human-grade meals that are pre-cooked and pre-portioned for your pooch and delivered straight to your door.
 The ingredients are gentle on tummies and sure to please even the pickiest of eaters!***

 By now you probably know that chocolate is poisonous to pets, but it’s worth a reminder.
 Chocolate contains theobromine, a component easily metabolized by humans.
 Unfortunately, our furry friends process the component much more slowly so it builds up to toxic — sometimes lethal — levels.
 That makes chocolate a good example of what not to feed your dog or cat on Thanksgiving.

-The effects of chocolate on a pet relate directly to the animal’s size.
+The effects of chocolate on an animal relate directly to the animal’s size.
 Large dogs might experience only an upset stomach if they consume a small amount, whereas tiny dogs could have more severe complications.
 Vomiting or diarrhea are more mild effects and serious signs of theobromine poisoning include hyperactivity, irregular heartbeat, internal bleeding and heart attack.
 If you suspect your pet has ingested any chocolate, contact your vet or an emergency animal hospital immediately.

-Grapes and Raisins
+- Grapes and Raisins

 These delicious foods are a perfect example of what not to feed your dog on Thanksgiving.
 Dogs can experience acute kidney failure from grapes and raisins so watch out for salads and various desserts.
 While there are no reports of cats becoming ill from these fruits, we don’t recommend risking their health just for a small snack.
 There’s little chance they’ll show any interest in grapes or raisins anyway.

-Onions and Garlic
+- Onions and Garlic

 Alliums are flowering plants in the onion family.
 They include onions, garlic, chives, leeks, scallions and shallots.
 Unfortunately, all alliums are poisonous to both dogs and cats.
 Be on the lookout for these foods in salads, sauces, dressings, appetizers and more.